learn-with-me/Development-Setup-Handbook/postgresql/code/code-nodejs.md

 If you have to create a DB, which you should for your new application
 $ initdb <db_directory> -E utf8
 $ initdb /usr/local/var/postgres -E utf8

+Ideally we shouldn't need this step, since creating DB should be part of automation.
 ```

 ##### Node.js